runekaagaard/django-hypergen/examples/coredocs/LIVEVIEW.rst

 The concept was popularized by `Phoenix Liveview <https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html>`_.
 Other known liveviews are `StimulusReflex <https://docs.stimulusreflex.com/>`_ for Ruby on Rails and `Liveview <https://laravel-livewire.com/>`__ for PHP's Laravel.

-In contrast to Phoenix Liveview and Stimulusreflex, Hypergen does not communicate via websockets but uses Djangos vanilla Response/Request cycle.
-This avoids the land-of-async but adds a bit more latency.
-Hypergen is great for webpages but not for games says ours experiences.
+In contrast to Phoenix Liveview and Stimulusreflex, Hypergen is not websockets first.
+We advocate vanilla HTTP requests as the best choice in most cases.
+The reason for that is that async programming in Python `is hard <https://superfastpython.com/why-hate-asyncio-python/>`_ and not a very enjoyable experience.

+Should you need lower latencies and/or bi-directional communication websockets *are* first class citizens in Hypergen with `documentation available </coredocs/websockets/>`_.

 All liveview functionality lives in the ``hypergen.liveview`` module.
 Import everything like this::